wri/environmental-conflict-tracker/README.md

 4. Using gold standard dataset to be stored in `data/processed/$MONTH/$NAME.txt` to generate a classifier
 5. Generating maps of conflict events with GDELT geolocation and leaflet

+## Notebooks

+*  1-download: Download GDELT data for a given country for an input period of time
+*  2-scrape: Subset and scrape full text of candidate event articles
+*  3-gold-standard: Create and save a gold standard dataset

+## Python scripts

+*  scrape.py: `python3 scrape.py --month $MONTH` will subset and scrape a month of data, optionally with `--multiprocessing True` will parallelize the process.

 Project Organization
 ------------